secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 kubectl apply -n elastic -f scan.yaml
 ```

 After the scan has finished, you can view the findings in Kibana.
-Therefore, create a port-forward:
+Create a port-forward:
 ```bash
 kubectl port-forward -n elastic services/persistence-elastic-kibana 5601:5601
 ```